jamesjonesmath/canvancement/USERSCRIPTS.md

 ## User Script Configuration
 ### Default Script Settings
 The top of every user script contains the configuration for that script.
 Probably the only one you might need to change is the line that starts ``\\ @include``.
 This line tells the user script manager where to run the script.
+Some of the scripts may use the ``\\ @match`` line instead of include.

 An include of ``https://*.instructure.com/courses/*/users/*`` tells the manager to run the script on any Instructure-hosted Canvas site that isn't use a custom domain and then on any page that starts with courses/ and contains /users/.
 In case you haven't figured it out, * is a wildcard.